Call 7 days a week for free advice

 The theatre has previously received the Beautiful South Access for All Gold Award in recognition of the effort put in to provide accessibility for all, within the confines of a 1928 building.
 They also offer an exceptional Access Membership Scheme for visitors that need to bring a companion.

-There are 22 wheelchair spaces in the theatre and there is a lift for visitors who cannot walk up the stairs without aids like a stair lift.
-There are motorised doors, accessible toilets and there is a lay-by next to the accessible entrance to drop off visitors with mobility issues.
+There are wheelchair spaces in the theatre and there is a lift for visitors who cannot walk up the stairs.
+There are motorised doors, accessible toilets and there is a lay-by next to the accessible entrance to drop off visitors with limited mobility.
+You can find out more about the access at the Mayflower Theatre here.

 Ride on the oldest pier train